D3Portillo/ira/README.md

 **Ira Fetch:** Vanilla JS Fetch API wrapper with goodies 🍒

-Ira is a window.fetch API wrapper with some extra stuff, debug logs, persistent settings and custom currying for requesting functions with a set of settings.
+Ira is a window.fetch API wrapper with some extra stuff.
+Debug logs, persistent settings and custom currying to request functions with a set of options.

-This intends to be writtend just using current JS engine features, no babel or typescript used.
+> This little wrapper tries to function using just current JS Engine features, no babel or typescript used.
 It's plain vanilla Javascript.

 ## NPM Install